-Trench excavations exposed viking-style turf walls along with ash residue, an iron-bearing material presumed to be a processing residue known as "slag" and a fire-cracked boulder.
+Trench excavations exposed traces that were interpreted as being evidence of the historical presence of viking-style turf walls.
+Ash residues were also discovered as well as an iron-bearing material presumed to be a processing residue known as "slag" and a fire-cracked boulder.

 These discoveries were held to be signs of metallurgy not associated with the historic peoples accepted as being native the region.
 An interpretation made more convincing when